KarinaPapayia/OML2023/README.md

-# Optimization-for-Machine-Learning
+# Optimization for Machine Learning
-Summer semester '23, University of Leipzig, 10-INF-XXXXX
+Summer semester '23, University of Leipzig, 10-INF-DS301

 Draft list of topics:
 1. Introduction: Examples of optimization in machine learning